mlresearch/v124/_posts/2020-08-27-novoseller20a.md

   the first regret guarantee for preference-based RL to our knowledge.
 We also discuss possible avenues for extending the proof methodology to  other credit assignment models.
-Finally, we evaluate the approach empirically, showing competitive performance against existing baselines.}"
+Finally, we evaluate the approach empirically, showing competitive performance against existing baselines.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: novoseller20a
 month: 0
-tex_title: "{Dueling Posterior Sampling for Preference-Based Reinforcement Learning}"
+tex_title: Dueling Posterior Sampling for Preference-Based Reinforcement Learning
 firstpage: 1029
 lastpage: 1038
 page: 1029-1038